Eleaha/Eleaha/README.md

 Hi I'm Ellie, a junior software dev based in Manchester.

-I'm fresh off a bootcamp and curently searching for my first proper coding job.
+I'm fresh off the Northcoders bootcamp and curently searching for my first proper coding job.
 In the meantime, I'm working on improving my skills in JavaScript, Typescript and next on the list to learn is C#.